Outdated browser

 You are using an outdated browser.
 DNB.nl works best with:

-Pensions: actuarial interest rate
+Actuarial interest rate

 Example

 Say, you promise to pay out €100 to someone in 10 years’ time.
 You can keep this money in a safe, or you can put it in a savings account and receive interest from the bank.
-This means you do not need to put in the full amount in order to receive €100 in 10 years’ time.
-If the interest rate is 1%, you only need to put in €90.53.
+This means you do not need to put aside the full amount in order to receive €100 in 10 years’ time.
+If the interest rate is 1%, you only need to put aside €90.53.
 The higher the interest rate, the less money you need to reach €100.
 If the interest rate is 2%, you only need €82.05.
 That is almost €10 less.

 The same applies to pension funds’ liabilities.
 They use the actuarial interest rate to determine how much they need to invest now in order to be able to pay out their pension commitments at a later date.
 So, like in the example above, the higher the actuarial interest rate, the less reserves they need to hold to pay out future pension benefits.
 And the lower the actuarial interest rate, the more reserves they are required to hold.